tkaradimos/Rproject/README.md

 # Rproject

-To load app on docker:
+To load app on docker use command:

 docker pull tkaradimos/rproject:latest